 Accordingly, if grape-juice “gladdens the hearts of men,” why are we compelled to assume that the Psalmist had alcoholic “wine” in mind when he wrote these words, entirely dismissing the wholesome interpretation, unless we harbor a carnal desire to justify our appetites for worldliness?

-It is apparent that the Jewish sages who created this argument were eager to grasp for some scriptural grounds to vindicate festive inebriation, no doubt to correspond with their Gentile counterparts.
+It is apparent that the Jewish sages who created this argument were eager to grasp for some scriptural grounds to justify festive inebriation, no doubt to correspond with their Gentile counterparts.
 Indeed, a convincing case can be made that the Seder customs described after the destruction of the temple were adapted to model the Greek symposium, which also involved liquor, food, discussion, and merriment, as a replacement for the Paschal sacrifice (see Golinken).

 In short, the reasoning employed by these later Jewish commentators to justify the consumption of red wine at Passover is both fallacious and contingent upon twisting Scripture.
 Hence, even if the Rabbis of Jesus’ day embraced the same arguments, it is not likely that Jesus himself — who resisted arguments of similar dubiousness — did so.